 Arena Attendant Employment Lottery

-The application campaign for the 2016 Arena Attendant – Employment Lottery is now closed .
-The results are available below:
+The recruitment campaign is now closed and the results are available below:

 To find your ranking in the random draw, you must have your confirmation number, which was provided to you on-screen and in the email you received upon submitting your online application.
 The Lottery Ranking column indicates the number that you received through the randomized process.
 The lower the Lottery Ranking number, the more likely your chances to receive notification of selection for an interview for a temporary part-time Arena Attendant position with the City of Windsor.
 Note that the number of available positions varies and we are not certain how many Arena Attendants will be hired at this time.